Cité de l'Automobile: Building the collection

-Fritz loved cars, driven by an abiding love for beautiful automotive engineering.
-Having wanted a Bugatti since childhood, he bought a Type 35B just before the German invasion of France.
+Fritz had a longstanding interest in automobiles and automotive engineering.
+He had wanted a Bugatti since childhood and purchased a Type 35B just before the German invasion of France.

-After the war he began racing classic cars, but was requested by the textile union to "abstain from this competition which could endanger your life and deprive us of our esteemed director."
+After the war, he began racing classic cars, but was requested by the textile union to "abstain from this competition which could endanger your life and deprive us of our esteemed director."
 Schlumpf had been generous to his workers, providing employee trips, installing an employee theater and driving expectant mothers to the hospital in his own car.
 This was in great contrast to brother Hans, a former banker, who paid the mill workers poorly, docked fifteen minutes off their pay if they were late or signed out a minute or two early, and did not pay bonuses or increments.

 With the arrival of modern postwar designs in the 1950s, prewar cars became affordably available.
 Fritz and Hans began collecting in earnest in the early 1950s, developing a reputation in the trade for only buying the most desirable models.
 Assisted by Mr Raffaelli, a Renault dealer from Marseille and the owner of several Bugattis, they built a Bugatti collection obsessively and quickly: